acoadou/alpaca-cpp/README.md

   types where appropriate.
 - **Robust testing** powered by GoogleTest/GoogleMock and a fake HTTP client that validates headers, query encoding and JSON serialization.
-- **Synchronous by design** REST and streaming clients that you can wrap in your preferred executor, coroutine, or future abstraction when integrating with asynchronous pipelines.
+- **Native async helpers** with `std::future`-based REST endpoints and websocket controls alongside the existing synchronous APIs, enabling seamless integration with executors, coroutines, or custom event loops.
 - **First-class OAuth2 support** with helpers for PKCE generation, authorization URL construction, and token exchange for Alpaca Connect applications.